-The consumption of alcohol is not permitted on the Complex or in the corridors outside the Apartments.
-An Occupier or their guest wishing to consume alcohol should do so in the confines of their Apartment or Unit and is expected to do so in a responsible manner.
+The consumption of alcohol is not permitted on the Complex or in the corridors outside the Units / Apartments.
+An Occupier or their guest wishing to consume alcohol should do so in the confines of their Apartment, Unit or designated common areas and is expected to do so in a responsible manner.
 Being under the influence of alcohol will not be accepted as an excuse to either explain or justify irresponsible behaviour.
 If the general permission to consume alcohol is abused it may be limited or withdrawn.
-Occupiers found consuming alcohol on the Complex or corridors outside their Apartment will be fined €25 for each and every instance.
+Occupiers found consuming alcohol on the Complex or corridors outside their Unit / Apartment or designated areas will be fined €25 for each and every instance.

-The Operator reserves the right to enter the Apartment including the Unit.
+The Operator reserves the right to enter the Building, Apartment and Unit.
 Advance notice will normally be given unless in the event of a deemed emergency.
 The necessary access of the University Estates Office for both scheduled and unscheduled maintenance, Fire Wardens and Security are exceptions.